vijaykrishna6799/Research_Capstone/README.md

 - For Complete Project Description See the Presentation below (presentation_main.pdf)

 - data contains the datasets which were used in this project
-- implemented the project on various social networking data (like Facebook)
+- implemented the project on various social networking datasets (like Facebook)